The incredibly simple reason working from home could be here to stay

 But there’s also a more mundane reason that working from home could become a lasting option for office workers: Companies are finally investing in the technology they’ve always needed to make remote work possible.
 Investments that might’ve seemed superfluous before have now become necessary to keep their businesses running.

-“We once assumed this shift would take place over five to 10 years, but now we are seeing that it is happening much, much faster,” says Sagi Gadali, the cofounder and chief product officer for Perimeter 81, a company that helps businesses secure their networks for remote workers.
+“We once assumed this shift would take place over 5 to 10 years, but now we are seeing that it is happening much, much faster,” says Sagi Gidali, the cofounder and chief product officer for Perimeter 81, a company that helps businesses secure their networks for remote workers.

 The scramble to support remote work

 It’s easy to assume that sending workers home is trivial from a technical standpoint.
-Cloud services like Slack and Google’s G Suite are designed to be accessible from anywhere, so you might think workers could simply access those same services from their computers at home.
+Cloud services such as Slack and Google’s G Suite are designed to be accessible from anywhere, so you might think workers could simply access those same services from their computers at home.

 But for many office workers, it’s not that simple.
 Companies in the financial and insurance sectors, for instance, are dealing with sensitive data that can’t leave their own internal servers, and some companies use proprietary apps that they only offer from within their office networks.
 While remote workers can sometimes use corporate virtual private networks, or VPNs, to access their office networks, sending everyone home requires more network bandwidth and expanded hardware to encrypt the connections.

-Sagi Gadali, Perimeter 81
+Sagi Gidali, Perimeter 81

-We once assumed this shift would take place over five to 10 years.”
+We once assumed this shift would take place over 5 to 10 years.”

 “These offices don’t necessarily have or pay for the network bandwidth to assume that everybody’s coming in from the outside,” says Thomas Hatch, an IT infrastructure expert who is the founder and CTO of SaltStack.

-Simon Migliano, the head of research at Top10VPN.com, says he’s heard anecdotally that some teams were caught unprepared, and have been rushing to stress-test their VPNs to make sure they can handle the load.
+Simon Migliano, the head of research at Top10VPN.com, says he’s heard anecdotally that some teams were caught unprepared and have been rushing to stress-test their VPNs to make sure they can handle the load.

 “We know of at least one company whose VPN capacity is 8,000 users,” Migliano says via email.
 “Now, they have over five times as many employees as that trying to connect, with predictably frustrating results.”

 Rob Smith, an analyst with Gartner, says he’s been inundated with calls from companies that are now trying to put remote work solutions in place.
-He estimates that roughly one third of all companies were ill-equipped to send all their employees home, while another third had no remote work plan in place at all.
+He estimates that roughly one-third of all companies were ill-equipped to send all their employees home, while another third had no remote work plan in place at all.

 “My number one inquiry call is, ‘We have X number of employees who have never worked from home before, who are now forced to work from home.
 What do we do?'”
 Smith says.

-The irony, Smith says, is that corporate VPN is an aging technology, and prior to the coronavirus pandemic, he believed it was on its way out as more companies migrated to cloud-based services.
+The irony, Smith says, is that corporate VPN is an aging technology, and before the coronavirus pandemic, he believed it was on its way out as more companies migrated to cloud-based services.
 As a result, companies weren’t really interested in beefing up their VPNs so that more employees could work at home.

 Rob Smith, Gartner